| ||Format||Pages||Price|| |

-1.1 This practice is for computed tomography (CT), which may be used to nondestructively disclose physical features or anomalies within a test object by providing radiological density and geometric measurements.
+1.1 This practice establishes the minimum requirements for computed tomography (CT) examination of test objects using fan beam systems (systems that generate one or a few CT cross sectional slices at a time).
+The examination may be used to nondestructively disclose physical features or anomalies within a test object by providing radiological density and geometric measurements.
 This practice implicitly assumes the use of penetrating radiation, specifically X-ray and γ-ray.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 AIA StandardNAS-410 Certification and Qualification of Nondestructive Testing Personnel